pan100/php-moodserver/WORKLOG.md

 The log file is organized by dates and not versions.
 The result will be a  fully working prototype or perhaps we can call it a beta version 1.

+04.04.2012

+I was sick last night and still feel a bit groggy, but I have done some minor changes today:
+- The graph also includes today.

 02.04.2012

 - Started writing a controller method for taking post data in json and echoing it back in json.
 Seems to work, I